6.2 Consultation within government

 The Queensland Ombudsman must be consulted on policies or legislation that potentially restrict the right of the citizen to bring a grievance to the Queensland Ombudsman and any matter which may affect that office or involve significant issues of public administration.

-Caucus and the relevant Bills Committee should be consulted throughout the policy development of any legislation.
-Caucus must be consulted at both the draft and final Bill stages prior to the legislation being introduced into Parliament.
+Caucus and the relevant Backbench Committee should be consulted at the appropriate time in the development of any legislation.
+Caucus must be consulted prior to the legislation being introduced into Parliament.